Organization Of Recurrent Inhibition And Facilitation In Motoneuron Pools Innervating Dorsiflexors Of The Cat Hindlimb

 Digital Object Identifier (DOI)

 Trank, Tamara V.; Turkin, Vladimir V.; and Hamm, Thomas M., "Organization Of Recurrent Inhibition And Facilitation In Motoneuron Pools Innervating Dorsiflexors Of The Cat Hindlimb" (1999).
-Neurobiology.
+Translational Neuroscience.
 91.